Whyzanet/WhyzaGC/README.md

 At the top of the sketch are the variables that will need changing for your specific environment.
 Register with radmon,org first so you have all your required credentials.

-Upload the sketch and see if there are any missing libraries you need to fix.
+Upload the sketch and see if there are any missing libraries you need to fix..

-USB Serial is set to 9600 baud.

 Once the sketch is compiled and uploaded, input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and enable Wifi.
 See photos below of different display outputs.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb (A&B and B&C for a total of 5)